Queens House, Micklegate, York, YO1 6JH

 First Floor –

 Previously this was used as letting accommodation and has three double bedrooms with ensuite bathrooms.
 There is also a small office/single bedroom.
-The current tenant has used this as their private accommodation and has created a small utility space in a former storage area.
+TThe previous tenant used this as their private accommodation and had created a small utility space in the former kitchen.

 Roof Space –